dvbportal/cloudnode-doc/cloudnode-command-line.rst

 -----

 After having installed the client, enter your credentials.
 This needs to be done only once.
-The user name is the same as in your OpenID, the password is the API key shown on your \ `account page <https://cloudno.de/account?admin>`_\ .
+The user name is the same as in your Cloudnode name, the password is the API key shown on your \ `account page <https://cloudno.de/account?admin>`_\ .